taichi-dev/taichi/docs/contributor_guide.rst

 Issues marked with `"welcome contribution" <https://github.com/taichi-dev/taichi/issues?q=is%3Aopen+is%3Aissue+label%3A%22welcome+contribution%22>`_ are easy ones to start with.

-- Please first leave a note (e.g. *I know how to fix this and would like to help!*) on the issue, so that people know some one is already working on it.
+- Please first leave a note (e.g. *I know how to fix this and would like to help!*) on the issue, so that people know someone is already working on it.
 This helps prevent redundant work;

 - If no core developer has commented and described a potential solution on the issue, please briefly describe your plan, and wait for a core developer to reply before you start.
   This helps keep implementations simple and effective.